Skip to content

 “Help me connect my Google Sheet to Bridge Town and set up a model.”

-Claude will check whether OAuth is complete, collect the sheet URL and tab names, run the import, verify the data, and suggest next steps — all in one conversation.
+Claude will check whether the sheet is connected, discover the source_name via list_data_sources, run the import using ingest_data_source, verify the data, and suggest next steps — all in one conversation.

 To keep your snapshots current without manual intervention, set a refresh interval when connecting: